Lode2/Lode2/README.md

 Hi, I'm Lode!
-My GitHub page is currently mostly for personal projects, which might end up being publicised.
+My GitHub page is currently mostly for personal projects, which might end up being published.

 I have experience in Python, JavaScript (also HTML and CSS) and Rust.